O'Melveny & Myers LLP - The Inside View

 Summer program

 During the summer program, summer associates witness “an inside look at what it is like to practice at O’Melveny.”
 As such, summers work on “major cases and deals,” support ongoing pro bono matters, and “join in social events to get to know our attorneys.”
 Alongside experiential training highlights – such as Advocacy Institute or Mock Deal Program – summer associates participate in deal closings, client meetings, depositions, and court appearances.
-The firm also hosts cross-office training programs– such as brief writing and oral advocacy arguments.
-Summer associates receive work through formal allocation systems, and have formalised midsummer and final reviews to “help our summer associates make the most of their experiences.”
+The firm also hosts cross-office training programs – such as brief writing and oral advocacy arguments.
+Summer associates receive work through formal allocation systems, and have formalized midsummer and final reviews to “help our summer associates make the most of their experiences.”

 Beyond “hard work,” opportunities to connect with colleagues are also to be found.
 A smattering of social events allows for summer associates to “engage with partners and associates through a variety of social activities.”
 Past highlights include cooking classes and attending sporting events.